wildlifeevoeco/RealisedViewshedSize/README.md

      - [Eric Vander Wal](https://weel.gitlab.io/)

-This repository contains the code accompanying the paper "Dead zones, obstructions, and missed captures: a novel approach for determining the Realised Viewshed Size for remote camera traps" JOURNAL.
+This repository contains the code accompanying the paper "One size does not fit all: a novel approach for determining the Realised Viewshed Size for remote camera traps" JOURNAL.
 DOI

 Scripts are under `scripts/`.